 GRANT ALL PRIVILEGES ON * . * TO 'non-root'@'localhost';

-And that’s it!
+And that’s all!
 Your new user has the same access to the database as the root user.

-As stated before, it is not smart to grant root level access to a non-root user.
-Most of the time, you will want to give different levels of access to different kinds of users.
-MySQL makes it a breeze granting these privileges, by the following simple command:
+As stated before, it’s not smart to grant root-level access to a non-root user.
+Most of the time, you’ll want to give different levels of access to other users.
+MySQL makes it a breeze granting these privileges.
+You just need to type this simple command:

-To use any of these options, simply replace [permission type] with the appropriate keyword.
-To apply multiple privileges, separate them with a command like this.
-For example, we can assign CREATE and SELECT privileges for our non-root MySQL user with this command:
+To use any of the above options, simply replace permission type with the appropriate keyword.
+To apply multiple privileges, separate them with a comma.
+For example, we can assign CREATE and SELECT to our non-root MySQL user with this command:

-Of course, you might face a situation where you need to revoke given privileges from a user.
-You can do this by using the following command:
+Sometimes, you might face a situation where you need to revoke given privileges from a user.
+You can do so by entering:

-For example, to revoke all privilegies for our non-root user we should use:
+For example, to withdraw all privileges for our non-root user we should use:

-Finally, you can entirely delete an existing user by using the following command:
+Finally, you can entirely delete an existing user by using the following line

 DROP USER ‘non-root’@‘localhost’;

-Remember, to execute any of these commands, you need to have root access.
-Also, be sure to execute FLUSH PRIVILEGES after any changes made to the privileges.
+Remember, you need to have root access to run any of these commands.
+Also, be sure to execute FLUSH PRIVILEGES; after making changes.